bbauska/UC-Davis-JS-Basics/readme.md

   alt="Files in myProject." />
 </p>
 <p>Now that file is in the folder over here.
 In this way, I can control and keep track
-of all the files for myProject and they're all in one place.
+of all the files for myProject and they&apos;re all in one place.
 Remember I said earlier, you have to get really good at file management and you have to make sure that all the files for a project stay in the folder.
 You might have other folders in the folder.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->